fastapi/fastapi/docs/en/docs/tutorial/query-params.md

 ## Free Form Query Parameters

-Sometimes you want to receive some query parameters, but you don't know in advance what they will be. **FastAPI** supports this case too.
+Sometimes you want to receive some query parameters, but you don't know in advance what they are called. **FastAPI** supports provides support for this use case.

 === "Python 3.10+"